 I am an actor and writer from Erie, Pennsylvania.
 I stayed close to home during my college years as both a BFA Acting major and Vocal Performance minor at Penn State University.
 Recently I finished touring my one-woman show, 52 PICKUP, through the Windsor-Walkerville Festival, the Ottawa Fringe Festival, Capital Fringe Festival and more.

 At Penn State I was involved in six mainstage productions, ranging from Mariah in TWELFTH NIGHT to White Marie in BARBECUE.
 Other projects included EVERY 28 HOURS, a devised piece highlighting the Black Lives Matter Movement as well as Penn State Opera Theatre's stagings of THE TELEPHONE and SUOR ANGELICA.

-Katie was awarded the Mona Shibley Bird Scholarship for rising seniors who are dedicated to excelling in performance.
-She was awarded two grants from the Student Engagement Network to create new plays.
-After using her first grant to create 52 Pickup, she is workshopping an original piece about the collision of American and Eastern European cultures.
-Most recently, she was also awarded the Stan Latta Scholarship for Leadership in the Arts and the Birkenmayer 2019 Memorial Award for excellence in Polish studies.
+During my college years I was awarded the Mona Shibley Bird Scholarship for dedication to excelling in performance and two Student Engagement Network grants to create new plays - these were used for the development of 52 PICKUP and the workshop of an original piece about the collision between American and Eastern European cultures.
+Most recently, I recieved the Stan Latta Scholarship for Leadership in the Arts and the 2019 Memorial Award for excellence in Polish studies.